 2004 – 2015

 Pramek historically was the first Russian Martial Art hybrid, where an instructor officially left the Russian styles and began to combine it’s science with other styles and concepts.
-After studying ROSS and then being the first Western representative of the Kadochnikov System, Matt Powell left and began to apply the concepts to a variety of combat fighting and movement systems.
-This developed into a new method of teaching and learning, and soon Pramek left it’s hybrid status to become an art, style, a system of it’s own.
+After studying ROSS and then being the first Western representative of the Kadochnikov System, in 2004 Matt Powell left his Russian studies to form Pramek and began to apply the concepts to a variety of combat fighting and movement systems.
+In 2008 Pramek left it’s hybrid status to become a system of it’s own.

-Like most projects, Pramek became larger than it’s original intent.
-It brought on instructors from various background.
+From 2004 to 2008, Pramek brought in instructors from various backgrounds for diverse influences into it’s methods.
 It began to form associations with other organizations and these created entirely new products in different genres.
-It’s students, and founder, found new courses of study they brought to Pramek to develop.
+It’s students, and founder, found new courses of study for Pramek to develop.
 This led to a number of styles of martial art, fitness, and movement, being explained by Pramek’s scientific methodology…and altered into different versions of their original formats.
-Pramek developed, over a decade, from a method of martial art science to a method of applying science to different pursuits based on a system of thought.

 In Matt’s own words:

 In over a decade Pramek had experienced incredible growth.
 The system had grown from a martial art method to an international training organization with clubs in more than 30 US states and 10 countries.
 The principles of Pramek, it’s application of science, and the CLM, began leading the martial art, fitness, and tactical world.